microsoft/code-with-engineering-playbook/source-control/git.md

 ## Tools

-Use a shell/terminal to work with Git commands and not just to rely on [GUI clients](https://git-scm.com/downloads/guis/).
+Use a shell/terminal to work with Git commands instead of relying on [GUI clients](https://git-scm.com/downloads/guis/).
 If you're working on Windows, [posh-git](https://github.com/dahlbyk/posh-git) is a great PowerShell environment for Git.
 Another option is to use [Git bash for Windows](http://www.techoism.com/how-to-install-git-bash-on-windows/).
-On Linux/Mac, install git and simply use your favorite shell/terminal.
+On Linux/Mac, install git and use your favorite shell/terminal.

 ## Working with repositories